Bartstrik/c-codebase/README.md

 C codebase for personal use

 editor next steps:
--fix issue where pressing multiple keys at once causes an error (done) -update draw_text() function
+-fix issue where draw_topbar/draw_text will draw more than the size of the terminal -update draw_text() function
 -update read_input() function to :
     -write the input text to the screen